njcoop00/June_July_2019/README.md

 The ntuples that I created, located at /afs/cern.ch/work/a/addropul, contain the variables vRegionEt, vRegionPhi, vRegionEta, vRegionEG, vRegionTau.
 I think they are filled event-by-event.
 For the tree named ZeroBias_all.root, these variables are in the EfficiencyTree.
 For the trees l1TNtuple-DY.root,  l1TNtuple-TT.root, and  l1TNtuple-VBF.root, they are contained in the RegionTree, 1.

+Files labeled testL1TCaloSummary-* are the files which created the ntuples. ntup_validation_2.py is the plotting script.
+TMVAAnalysis.C is the mva training script; it can be run by the commands commented at the top of the code.